CrazyNoobCat/Hey-You-Interactive-Display/README.md

     heyyou-server.log

+And runs on port 3000 by default.

+If you want to change the port the NodeJS server uses, this can be done by setting the environment variable:

+  HEYYOU_PORT

 For production use, Hey There can be setup to run as a system installed service using 'systemctl'.
 See the README file in the 'service.d' directory for more details.